-Looking for the best crib mattress?
+Looking for the best mattress for your baby?

 Parents want to make sure their baby is getting plenty of good sleep.
 After all, if baby is sleeping well, so is mom and dad.
 Sleep is essential for both baby and parent’s well-being.

-Some of the more notable studies include:
+Some of the more notable crib mattress studies include:

 - Are bedding and rebreathing suffocation a cause of SIDS?

 - Rebreathing of exhaled gasses: importance as a mechanism for the causal association between prone sleep and sudden infant death syndrome

 - Changing Infants’ Sleep Position Increases Risk of Sudden Infant Death Syndrome

 - Mechanical model testing of rebreathing potential in infant bedding materials